The College Archives

 Until the late eighteenth century the archives relate almost entirely to the Provost and Fellows, the 70 King’s Scholars, and the administration of the College’s estates, and we do not have a complete record of Oppidan Etonians until 1791.
 More detailed information about individual boys and about the school routine becomes available in the 1860s.
 Former pupils or their families have given letters and diaries which supplement the official record.

 The archives are kept in College Library.
-They can be consulted by appointment: please telephone the Archivist, Miss Eleanor Cracknell, on 01753 370 592, or click here to send her an enquiry.
+They can be consulted by appointment: please telephone the Archivist, Eleanor Hoare, on 01753 370 592, or click here to send her an enquiry.

 Please note that administrative records are generally closed for 40 years; the Archivist will advise readers wishing to see records relating to boys.